5 Steps to Staying Compliant in With California’s Cannabis Track and Trace System, METRC (CCTT-METRC)

 - Businesses that are not temporary licensees at the time of their annual license issuance must have a UID tag assigned and reported in the CCTT-Metrc system for all cannabis plants and products produced after the effective date of their annual license.

 While these are essential steps to getting your California cannabis business up and running and compliant with METRC, it doesn’t cover your daily reporting.
-BioTrackTHC’s cannabis software and dispensary point of sale solutions are fully integrated with CCTT METRC and is an approved software vendor for the California Cannabis Authority.
+BioTrackTHC’s cannabis software and dispensary POS systems are fully integrated with CCTT METRC and is an approved software vendor for the California Cannabis Authority.

 For more information on CCTT-Metrc, check out the CalCannabis METRC FAQ for licensed California cannabis businesses.
 You can also download these 5 steps here.
 For specific requirements regarding your license, refer to the regulations issued by your respective licensing authority.